tillitis/dev-tillitis/hugo/content/hw/_index.md

 ## Execution Monitor

 The execution monitor can be used by TKey apps to prevent the CPU from trying to execute instructions from a defined memory area.
 When the execution monitor detects that the CPU is requesting instructions from the area, the monitor will force the CPU to read an illegal instruction.
-This will halt the CPU until reset.
+This will halt the CPU until it is reset.

-The execution monitor is set up by writing the start and end address to the registers in the TK1 core.
-When the addresses has been reset, the monitor is enabled by writing to the monitor control register.
+The execution monitor is set up by writing the start and end addresses to the registers in the TK1 core.
+When the addresses have been set, the monitor is enabled by writing to the monitor control register.
-When enabled the monitor can not be disabled and the addresses can't be altered.
+When enabled, the monitor cannot be disabled, and the addresses can’t be altered.

 Note that the monitor also protects the FW (firmware) RAM.
 This area is always protected.

 ## Firmware ROM